The Origins of the Shikinen Sengu at Ise Jingu: Emperor Tenmu's Ambition

 The Shikinen Sengu is held once every 20 years.
 On this occasion, the main sanctuaries and auxiliary buildings of both the Inner and Outer shrines are completely rebuilt.
 All sacred garments and ritual treasures - approximately 800 types, totaling about 1,600 items - dedicated to the deities are also newly made.
 These include offerings to Amaterasu Ōmikami of the Naiku, Toyo’uke-no-Omikami of Geku, and many other kami (deities).
 Each item is created using ancient techniques faithfully preserved, while reflecting the highest level of craftsmanship of its time by master swordsmiths, metalworkers, lacquer artisans, and textile artists.

 This sacred tradition has been passed down through the ages.
 Preparations for the 63rd Shikinen Sengu are underway, with related festivals and rituals beginning in advance of its most important ceremony, the Sengyo-no-Gi (the ritual transfer of the deity), scheduled for the autumn of 2033.
-Emperor Tenmu established the Shikinen Sengu to achieve spiritual unity, bringing together the hearts and minds of the people under the authority of the sun goddess.
+Emperor Tenmu established the Shikinen Sengu to achieve spiritual unity, bringing the people's hearts and minds together under the authority of the sun goddess.

-The Crushing Defeat at the Battle of Baekgang
+The Crushing Defeat at the Battle and the Succession Crisis

 Emepror Tenji_天智天皇